-Please refer to the Transfer Credit Policy on page 234 for further details.
+Please refer to the Transfer Credit Policy on page 225 for further details.

 Veterinary assistants typically work under the supervision of a licensed veterinarian doing clinical work, such as performing various diagnostic tests and medical treatments.
 They also assist with dental care, prepare tissue samples and assist veterinarians in a variety of exams and procedures.
 Veterinary assistants work in all phases of animal care, including hospital sanitation and equipment maintenance, medical and surgical assisting, laboratory diagnostics, and office administration.
-Employment opportunities include positions in veterinary clinics or hospitals, biomedical research institutions, and pharmaceutical and pet care industries.
+Employment opportunities include positions in veterinary clinics or hospitals.